 Some say the secret to building wealth isn’t necessarily how much you make, but rather how much you save.
 Essentially, are you being smart with what you have?
-This may lead you to ask, “How can I learn to budget my money wisely so I can save more?”
+Are you managing your money and your budget wisely so you can save more?
+Maybe you’re asking yourself, how can I do better with my money?

 These three simple steps could help you take control of your finances and take a smart approach to budgeting your money:

 1. Start with the big expenses

-While small habits such as a daily latte can absolutely add up over time, it’s better to start by looking at your big expenses where you can potentially save more money faster.
+While small habits such as a daily latte can absolutely add up over time, it’s better to start by looking at your big expenses for ways to potentially save more money faster.

-Maybe you could work to reduce your mortgage interest rate or rent payment, auto loan, groceries, cable subscription and of course any outstanding debt payments.
+You might be able to reduce your mortgage interest rate or rent payment, auto loan, groceries, cable subscription, and or any outstanding debt payments.

 2. Automate payments and bills or put them on the calendar

 This way, any time you look at your calendar, you will see the upcoming bills that are about to be withdrawn from your bank account or for which you need to arrange payment.
 Get started by inputting items like:

 - Home mortgage or rent payment